-Railway traffic in Norway uses mainly electricity (auto diesel is used at a small number of lines, for shunting etc.).
-There is also a minor consumption of coal in museum railways.
-In 2016, GHG emissions from this source category accounted for 0.4 per cent of the total emissions from transport.
-Emissions from railways decreased by 52.5 per cent from 1990 to 2016.
+Railway traffic in Norway uses mainly electricity.
+Auto diesel is used at a small number of lines, for shunting etc. There is also a minor consumption of coal in museum railways.
+In 2017, GHG emissions from this source category accounted for 0.4 % of the total emissions from transport.
+Emissions from railways decreased by 53 % from 1990 to 2017.